mdn/content/files/en-us/web/accessibility/aria/roles/row_role/index.md

 ### Required JavaScript features

 None.
-For sortable columns, see the [columnheader](/en-US/docs/Web/Accessibility/ARIA/Roles/columnheader_role) aria role.
+For sortable columns, see the [`columnheader`](/en-US/docs/Web/Accessibility/ARIA/Roles/columnheader_role) aria role.

-<div class="note"><p><span class="ILfuVd yZ8quc">The first rule of ARIA use is you can use a native feature with the semantics and behavior you require already built in, instead of re-purposing an element and <strong>adding</strong> an ARIA role, state or property to make it accessible, then do so.
-Employ the HTML &#x3C;table> element instead of the ARIA role of table whenever possible.</span></p></div>
+> **Note:** The first rule of ARIA use is you can use a native feature with the semantics and behavior you require already built in, instead of re-purposing an element and **adding** an ARIA role, state or property to make it accessible, then do so.
+Employ the HTML {{HTMLElement('table')}} element instead of the ARIA role of table whenever possible.

 ## Examples